lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 ## Replication Instructions

-If you are using Linux and/or already have Python installed, [click here to skip ahead](#install-and-setup-virtual-environment)
+If you already have Python installed, review the installation to verify that your version of Python is compatible with Django.
+Afterwards, [click here to skip ahead](#install-and-setup-virtual-environment).

 ---